barakman/solidity-math-utils/README.md

 The input argument `fast` allows to opt for either performance (using `true`) or accuracy (using `false`).

-This library defines a maximum exponent of 4 bits (i.e., 15), which can be customized to fit the system requirements.
+This module defines a maximum exponent of 4 bits (i.e., 15), which can be customized to fit the system requirements.

 ### Product Ratio